What Is The Threat From The Islamic State In Afghanistan?

 IS-Khorasan has failed to control any territory in the region, suffering massive losses as a result of Taliban and US-led military operations.

-According to UN and US military estimates, IS-Khorasan now works mostly through covert cells situated in or near cities to carry out high-profile strikes, following a period of significant defeats.
+According to UN and US military estimates, IS-Khorasan now mostly operates through covert cells situated in or near cities to carry out high-profile strikes, following a period of significant defeats.

 Despite the fact that both groups are hardline Sunni Islamist extremists, they have little affection for one another.